Nonlinear Multiview Analysis: Identifiability and Neural Network-assisted Implementation: Numerical Results

 To observe the impact of the view-specific interference, we define the {\it Shared Component to Interference Ratio} (SCIR)

-Table~\ref{tab:scir} shows the result under different {\sf SCIR}s.
-One can see that even if the ratio is -20 dB, the performance of the proposed approach is still very good---the average subspace distance metric is 0.022, whereas the best-performing competitor (i.e., DCCA) can only reach an average value of 0.324.
+Table~\ref{tab:scir} shows the result under different {\sf SCIR}s. {Other settings are the same as those in the previous simulation.} One can see that even if the ratio is -20 dB, the performance of the proposed approach is still very good---the average subspace distance metric is 0.064, whereas all the other baselines fail to work.
 This observation is consistent with our analysis, as well as the interference-robust property of linear CCA \cite{ibrahim2019cell}.

 Table~\ref{tab:struct} shows the {\sf dist} value against different network structures.
 Observing this is of interest, since in machine learning tuning the structure of networks to fit a task can sometimes be tedious.
 The proposed framework is unsupervised, which means that there may not even be training samples for us to tune the network structure.
 Fortunately, the observation here is that the result is not heavily affected by the choice of neural network structures---although using more parameters and more layers could slightly improve performance.